Hypothyroidism in dogs: Diabetes mellitus

 Hypothyroidism may cause insulin resistance; treatment for hypothyroidism in a diabetic patient may cause hypoglycaemia, thus diabetic patients need to have their blood glucose monitored.

 Prognosis

-A dog with treated primary hypothyroidism should have a life expectancy equivalent to clinically healthy dogs.
+A dog with treated primary hypothyroidism should have a life expectancy equivalent to that of clinically healthy dogs.
 Prognosis is worse for myxoedema coma and congenital hypothyroidism.
 Death is still likely following early treatment for myxoedema coma.
-Prognosis is poor even for treated dogs with congenital hypothyroidism, many of the effects like cretinism and retarded growth result in lifelong complications such as osteoarthritis.
-Prognosis for secondary hypothyroidism is poor due to the tumour and pituitary gland destruction.
+Prognosis is poor even for treated dogs with congenital hypothyroidism; many of the effects, like cretinism and retarded growth, result in lifelong complications such as osteoarthritis.
+The prognosis for secondary hypothyroidism is poor due to the tumour and pituitary gland destruction.

 Epidemiology

 The most common type is acquired primary hypothyroidism which makes up approximately 95% of hypothyroidism cases in dogs.
 Secondary hypothyroidism is rare and tertiary hypothyroidism is even rarer.

 Cats

 The most common thyroid disorder for cats is hyperthyroidism.
 Hypothyroidism is a rare condition for cats, the most common causes of low serum concentration of thyroxine in cats is an underlying condition (non-thyroidal illness) or iatrogenic.
 Other causes are caused by birth defect.
 Adult-onset primary/secondary hypothyroidism is very rare.